Washington

 The property, called the Willapa Coastal Forest, includes three miles of the Bear River, one of the small but highly important rivers that help form Willapa Bay.
 The roughly 250 acres of wetlands concentrated around the property’s stream corridors support a diverse array of plant and animal species, including critical spawning and rearing habitat for salmonids.

-WRC’s purchase and conservation of the property will benefit populations of chum, fall Chinook, coho, sea-run cutthroat trout and steelhead that enter the Bear River each year.
-Our efforts will also help protect coniferous forestland on the slopes above the bay that provide habitat for marbled murrelet, Roosevelt elk and the elusive Columbian black-tailed deer.
+WRC’s purchase and conservation of the property benefits populations of chum, fall Chinook, coho, sea-run cutthroat trout and steelhead that enter the Bear River each year.
+Our efforts also help protect coniferous forestland on the slopes above the bay that provide habitat for marbled murrelet, Roosevelt elk and the elusive Columbian black-tailed deer.

 Project Facts